MousumiAria/Northwind_Data_Analysis/README.md

 The filters introduced in dashboard further narrows down and provides more specific results.

-## Approach 2: Using SQL queries in for data analysis:
+## Approach 2: Using SQL queries for data analysis:
 Details needs to be added.

 ## Approach 3.
 Using Python and Pandas for data analysis: